mindbody/cra-template-mb-ui/README.md

 This allows you to run `yarn version:bump` that saves your commits to a changelog and updates your package.json automatically.
 Do this before merging a pull request to deploy a versioned bundle of your shared UI application.

+In order for this command to work properly (`BREAKING CHANGE`/`feat`/`fix` to update major/minor/patch) your application version must be at least at version 1.0.0

 **Configuring conventional commits**

 Run `yarn add husky`.
 The `.huskyrc.json` is what triggers the conventional commits git hook to run.